cicada-lang/cicada-solo/docs/note/bidirectional-type-checking.md

 # a prolog-like DSL for bidirectional type checking

-- where uppercase letters are data constructors and lowercase letters at argument position are meta variables and lowercase letters at function position are relation
+where uppercase letters are data constructors and lowercase letters at argument position are meta variables and lowercase letters at function position are relation for example: `UpperCase(lower_case)`
-  - example: `UpperCase(lower_case)`

 ctx |- e <= t
 ---------------------